Org Blogs and Wikis

 There is a strong desire to use Org-mode to manage both blogs and wikis.
-There are a number of tools which address parts of this need, this page will serve as a collecting of the names of these tools with links and brief descriptions.
+There are a number of tools which address parts of this need; this page will serve as a collection of these tools' names, with links to their website and brief descriptions.
 I'm sure I've forgotten many relevant tools so please contribute!

 Blogging tools